vipickering/vincentp/_posts/2013-07-11-solving-twitters-mixed-metaphors.md

 ---
 layout: post
-title: "Solving Twitters Mixed Metaphors"
+title: Solving Twitters Mixed Metaphors
 date: 2013-07-11
 meta: How to solve the problem of intent in a textual medium
 summary: Where I discuss Twitters mixed UI metaphors.